We all love summer and so do our kids, so I have put together some water games for toddlers.

-We all love the summer and so do our kids, I have put together some games for toddlers, organising a few fun swimming games can keep entertained even very young swimmers attention for 30 minutes or more, building their swimming skills and burning some excess energy.
+Organising a few fun water safe games can keep kids entertained, even very young swimmers attention for 30 minutes or more.
+While building their swimming skills and burning some excess energy.

-These games all require adult supervision and interactions.
+** These games all require a shallow pool and adult supervision and interactions.

 Beach Ball Race

 This is a simple and fun activity to play while in the swimming pool.
 Kids will love racing against each other to see who is the fastest with their ball.
 It can be played by kids of all ages, so get them in the pool and let the fun begin.